 The transformer’s core with its windings is immersed in an fire retardant insulating oil inside a tank.
 The conservator on top of the tank allows for the expanding oil to spill into it.
 The load tap changer on the side of the tank changes the number of turns on the high voltage-low current winding for better voltage regulation.
 The bushings on top of the tank allow for conductors to safely enter and exit the tank without energizing the outer shell.

 The transformers power capability is limited by thermal rating.
 This means the transformer can be operated beyond its MVA rating as long as the temperature of its top oil stays within the 65ºC temperature rise above ambient temperature (See IEEE C57.91-1995 standard).
 For instance, if the ambient temperature is 45ºC then the transformer can be pushed to a value less than 45ºC + 65ºC = 110ºC.
 Since temperature is usually the limitation, the radiators on the transformer are fitted with fans so they can force cool the oil flowing through the radiator fins.
 Prolonged overloading of the transformer is not recommended on account of saturating it’s core (higher losses), loss of life expectancy, and deterioration of winding insulation.

 Transformer Winding Connection

 To enable the conduction of currents, the windings are wound and connected either as a delta or a star.
 These shapes form as a result of the way the three conductors inside the transformer get connected.
 See figure 2.
-The use of these connections delta-star, star-delta, star-star, or delta-delta make a huge impact on the design of power system.
+The use of these connections delta-star, star-delta, star-star, or delta-delta make a huge impact on the design of the power system.
 So the choice of connection is critical.

 How Transformer Grounding Affects Power System Design